gs-yoon/gs-yoon.github.io/_posts/2013-05-05-introducing.md

 <img src="https://user-images.githubusercontent.com/57785895/122384263-7d619500-cfa6-11eb-8250-ffe4ead91b41.jpg" alt="image" style="float:left">
 ## Geonsu Yoon

-Interested in siganl processing, image understandidng and visual odometry.
+##### Interested in siganl processing, image understandidng and visual odometry.

 Especially in image understanding, I'm interested in wavele tranfrom.
 Using wavelete tranform for deep learning would make possible immediate image understanding.
-It must be very usefull in autonomous enviroment.
-And if apply compressed sensing to this, it will be faster.
+So, it must be very usefull in autonomous enviroment.
+If apply compressed sensing to this, it will be faster.

 <p class=clearedText> </p>